-So what happens after the bomb hits, the zombies come, disease ravages the population, and the earth floods?
+So what happens after the bomb hits, the zombies arrive, disease ravages the population, and the earth floods?
 If you take dystopia just one step further, what do you end up with?
 The end of the world, of course — and all the fantastic cinematic interpretations that we’ve made while pondering our ultimate demise.
-Post-apocolyptic films are an interesting genre, usually combining utter degradation and human devolution in the face of survival with hope and the bonds of love and friendship.
+Post-apocalyptic films are an interesting genre, usually combining utter degradation and human devolution in the struggle for survival with hope, and the bonds of love and friendship.

 Waterworld follows a pretty obvious premise: the ice caps have melted and the entire planet has become one gigantic ocean.
 Surviving humans live on floating make-shift civilizations and boats, fending off pirates.
 Kevin Costner stars as an outcast, born with marine mutations, who befriends a woman and small girl on the run from criminals who know their secret: a map tattooed on the child that could lead to a fabled dry land.